godatadriven/data-pipelines-with-airflow-2nd-ed/chapter13/README.md

 Todo:
 [] Test OpenAI api mode works
-[] add json parsing to the recipe in the app
+[] add json parsing to the recipe in the chat app
-[] Pass port 8084 to the chat as env var
+[] Pass .env to chat in docker_compose
-[] Pass connection mode as a env var
+[] Fix chat to accept Azure or OpenAI API